Rebecca Davies, Blogger on 101 Fundraising - Page 2 of 3

 I think that if I was writing fiction instead of remembering something that happened, I would never have given her that dress. – Alice Munro, “Voices”

-We’re in the high holy days of cottaging in Ontario right now and this means a book review.
-My selection this year: 30 Letters that Changed …
+We’re in the high holy days of Ontariocottaging right now and that means a book review.
+My selection this year:30 Letters that Changed the World: …

 • February 18, 2013